-(1) If the Board so thinks fit, it may, instead of making an order under sub-section (2) of section 15 for sending the child to a Childrens Home, make an order placing the child under the care of a parent, guardian or other fit person, on such parent, guardian or fit person executing a bond with, or without surety to be responsible for the good behaviour and well-being of the child and for the observance of such condition as the Board may think fit to impose.

-(2) At the time of making an order under sub-section (1) or at any time subsequently, the Board may, in addition make an order that the child be placed under supervision for any period not exceeding three years in the first instance.
+(1) If the Board so thinks fit, it may, instead of making an order under sub-section (2) of Section 15 for sending the child to a childrens home, make an order placing the child under the care of a parent, guardian or other fit person, on such parent, guardian or fit person executing a bond with or without surety to be responsible for the good behavior and well-being of the child and for the observance of such conditions as the Board may think fit to impose.
+(2) At the time of making an order under sub-section (1) or at any time subsequently, the Board may, in addition, make an order that the child be placed under supervision, for any period not exceeding three years in the first instance.

-(3) Notwithstanding anything contained in sub-section (1) or subsection (2), if at any time it appears to the Board, on receiving a report from the probation officer or otherwise, that there has been a breach of any of the conditions imposed by it in respect of the child, it may, after making such inquiry as it deem fit, order the child to be sent to a Childrens Home.
+(3) Notwithstanding anything contained in sub-section (1) or subsection (2), if at any time it appears to the Board, on receiving a report from the probation officer or otherwise, that there has been a breach of any of the conditions imposed by it in respect of the child, it may, after making such inquiry as it deems fit, order the child to be sent to a childrens home.

-17. Uncontrolable children :-
+17. Uncontrollable children :-

-Where a parent or guardian of a child complains to the Board that he is not able to exercise proper care and control over the child and the Board is satisfied on inquiry that proceedings under this Act should be initiated regarding the child, it may sent the child to an Observation Home and make such further inquiry as it may deem fit and the provisions of section 15 and section 16 shall, as far as may be, apply to such proceedings.
+Where a parent or guardian of a child complains to the Board that he is not able to exercise proper care and control over the child and the Board is satisfied on inquiry that proceedings under this Act should be initiated regarding the child, it may send the child to an observation home and make such further inquiry as it may deem fit and the provisions of Section 15 and Section 16 shall, as far as may be, apply to such proceedings.